Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 08:Tree Depth First Search.md

 2. If the current node is not a leaf node, do two things:
     - Subtract the value of the current node from the given number to get a new sum => `S = S - node.value`
     - Make two recursive calls for both the children of the current node with the new number calculated in the previous step.
-3. At every step, see if the current node being visited is a leaf node and if its value is equal to the given number `‘S’`.
+3. At every step, see if the current node being visited is a leaf node and if its value is equal to the given number `S`.
 If both these conditions are true, we have found the required root-to-leaf path, therefore return `true`.
-4. If the current node is a leaf but its value is not equal to the given number `‘S’`, return `false`.
+4. If the current node is a leaf but its value is not equal to the given number `S`, return `false`.

 ````js
 class TreeNode {